danishvirani/herokuexampleproject2/README.md

 - use JQuery to dynamically show changes on screen without reload/redirect
 - create edit and delete routes for comments
 - fix filter route
 - create conditionals for password validation
+- format data from timestamps of posts and comments to display time created
+- show user image on comment along with username.

 V 2.0 Goals